Wondering "Do I need an attorney for a foreclosure?" Then read on for everything you need to know about when to hire a foreclosure lawyer.

 The question of whether to hire a foreclosure lawyer will depend on your particular situation and where you are in the foreclosure process.

-As discussed, there are a number of situations where it probably does not make sense to hire a foreclosure attorney, as well as intermediate steps you can take short of hiring a lawyer and fully contesting the foreclosure process.
+There are a number of situations where it probably does not make sense to hire a foreclosure attorney, as well as intermediate steps you can take short of hiring a lawyer and fully contesting the foreclosure process.